Intelligence: Mine, Natural and Artificial

 I am a hardcore atheist, but I have an inclination for the supernatural.

 I am not superstitious, I don't believe in signs.
 When there is an obstacle, some people say that it may be a sign that "it's not meant to be", insinuating that you should stop.
 I believe that it's a sign for you to keep going even if you bleed, because that's how you build, from bacteria, a civilization that goes to the stars, not with whining and waiting, but with extreme effort, both mental and physical.

-I am not a follower nor a leader.
+I am neither a follower nor a leader.
 I don't need to know what others think / do in order to live, nor do I need to share my behavior in order to make others behave like me).

 I don't feel the need to explain myself or my actions to other people, and I don't ask for explanations from others.
 Unfortunately, there are people who think that they are leaders, who incessantly ask explanations and tell others what to do.
 Their actions waste time and energy, create a stressful environment and literally poison the lives of the people they target.
 Such people want attention and need to feel important.